uidaholib/main-web-redesign_draft/content/mill/about.md

 ## Ready to Create?

-We’re here to help you learn innovative skills while you’re here at UI and beyond, using technology to create, tinker, and play, on your own or with others.
+We’re here to help you learn innovative skills while you’re here at U of I and beyond, using technology to create, tinker, and play, on your own or with others.
 Located on the first floor of the library, the MILL features 3D printing, large-format scanning, an audio and video production and editing suite including lighting and green screen, and a variety of other technology for you to explore, including Arduino, Raspberry Pi, Makey Makey, Ozobot, and View-Master.
 Not sure what any of those words mean?
 That’s okay–we’re here to help.
 Take one of our [workshops]({{ '/services/workshops/' | relative_url }}), make an appointment for a one-on-one introduction, check out some of our tutorials, or just drop by to get an overview of what you can do in the space.